caddunits/biogps_essoils/README.md

     For each org_code, at the end of the script we report the success_rate, a percentage value which estimates how many objects have been retrieved, by running the command keggList(org_code).
-This data is reported as supplementary information in the paper.
+This data is reported as supplementary information in the paper (Table S4).

-    In order to collect all the information from different .RDS files, use the additional script step02b_check_kegg_data.R (it produces an xlsx file, with the information - numer of uniprot, number of pathways, ... available as supplementary information).
+    In order to collect all the information from different .RDS files, use the additional script step02b_check_kegg_data.R (it produces an xlsx file, with the information - numer of uniprot, number of pathways, ... available as supplementary information, Table S4).

 3. Run the script step03_prepare_data_kegg_mapping.R